Use models in Model Garden

 gcloud

-In these commands, replace:
+In these commands, replace the following placeholders:

 gcloud ai models list \